-Here we go with 9 amazing facts about seaweed that have nothing to do with trace elements or natural growth hormones...........(a bit unusual for us!)
+Here we go with 9 amazing facts and health benefits of seaweed that have nothing to do with trace elements or natural growth hormones...........(a bit unusual for us!)

 1. Seaweeds are not plants - is seaweed a plant?
 No, they are a type of algae.
 They have no roots, leaves or stems to transport water or nutrients.
-Instead each cell derives what it needs directly from the seawater around it.
+Instead, each cell derives what it needs directly from the seawater around it.
 The only similarity between seaweed and land plants is that both rely on sunlight to create energy through photosynthesis.

 2. Most of the world’s oxygen, about 70%, comes from seaweeds and algae.
 And Seaweed is one of the biggest carbon sequesters on our planet.
 Scientists believe Seaweed can be a big part of the climate change solution.

 3. Some seaweeds reproduce by producing spores that actually have tiny “flippers” and swim away from the parent.
 So maybe seaweeds are animals like coral?
 Well no... seaweeds aren't plants but they aren't animals either!

 4. Wakame, Kombu and Nori are all well-known seaweeds used as ingredients in Asian dishes.
-In fact Asia consumes around 2 million tonnes of seaweed every year.
+In fact, Asia consumes around 2 million tonnes of seaweed every year.
 Traditional dishes include simple seaweed salad recipe – wakame salad and Japanese seaweed salad.

 5. It is estimated that there are 9 times more seaweeds than there are plants on the land.
 But even though seaweed is harvested in many countries only three one-hundredths of one per cent of its total biomass.

-7. For centuries people have been taking seaweed baths for their health-giving properties.
-The practice became particularly popular in Western Ireland where there are still many Seaweed Bath Houses and Spas.
-To have your own seaweed bath you can simply buy Seagreens Mineral Bath sachets from our online store.
+7. People have been taking seaweed baths for their health-giving properties for centuries.
+The practice became particularly popular in Western Ireland, where there are still many Seaweed Bath Houses and Spas.
+To have your own seaweed bath, you can buy Seagreens Mineral Bath sachets from our online store.